louissabri/me/set2/readme.md

 16:09 (week 3) I did not finish everything that I was meant to last week, I have a lot of work to catch up on now.

 17:00 Ok im not as far behind as i thought I was.
 Currently up to set 2 ex 3.
 Will finish this asap and move on to set 3 tonight.

+17:03 (working on is_odd). the % sign is an operator in python, it returns the remainder of a division.
+I can use this to work out if a number is odd or even, then return a true value.
+Main problem is the syntax here, I don't know how to write what my brain has cooked up.

+Update: forgot to add the else part of the if loop, but other than that it worked perfectly!
+Figuring out syntax is kinda tough.

+17:58 I've discovered that randomly typing stuff that I think *should* make sense, usually makes sense.
+Google also helps.